ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 **Spoofing Policy** |||
 Spoofing filter settings | Enable antispoofing protection: On | Allows the Agency to filter email from senders who are spoofing domains.
 Enable Unauthenticated Sender Feature | Enable Unauthenticated Sender: On | Displays a notification to users in Outlook when a sender fails authentication checks.
-Actions | If email is sent by someone who’s not allowed to spoof your domain: Quarantine the message | Specify an action in an event an unauthorised user spoofs a domain.
+Actions | If email is sent by someone who's not allowed to spoof your domain: Quarantine the message | Specify an action in an event an unauthorised user spoofs a domain.